-Grade Point Averages are computed as both weighted and unweighted for specific purposes related to athletic eligibility, graduation, class ranking, scholarship opportunities, etc. The school counselors will share calculations with students as defined in the district's Guidance Department Handbook.
+Grade Point Averages are computed as both weighted and unweighted for specific purposes related to athletic eligibility, graduation, class ranking, scholarship opportunities, etc.

-C. GPA and Other Criteria for Participation in Interscholastic Activities [F.S.
-1006.15(2)]
+C. GPA and Other Criteria for Participation in Interscholastic Activities [F.S.1006.15(2)]

 Interscholastic extracurricular activities are those organized student activities between, among or within schools which are carried on outside the curriculum or regular course of study in school.
-These activities may involve displays of talent which include, but are not limited to, sports, speech, debate, and fine arts interscholastic competitions or festivals and career and technical student organization activities.
+These activities may involve displays of talent which include, but are not limited to, sports, speech debate, and fine arts interscholastic competitions or festivals and career and technical student organization activities.